-The Local Governing Body will establish in consultation with the Executive Headteacher, Head of School, staff and parents/carers the policy for the promotion of good behaviour and keep it under review.
+The Local Governing Body will establish in consultation with the Executive Headteacher, Headteacher, staff and parents/carers the policy for the promotion of good behaviour and keep it under review.
 It will ensure that it is communicated to pupils and parents, is non-discriminatory and the expectations are clear.

-Governors will support Langney Primary Academy in maintaining high standards of behaviour.
+Governors will support Languey Primary Academy in maintaining high standards of behaviour.